-Let \( \mathcal{T} \) and \( \mathcal{V} \) denote the index sets corresponding to the non-commuting and commuting terms in \( \hat{T} \) and \( \hat{V} \), respectively.
-In the following, we will make the reasonable assumption that individual estimators from commuting observables remain uncorrelated when measured together.
+Let \( \mathcal{T} \) and \( \mathcal{V} \) denote the index sets corresponding to the noncommuting and commuting terms in \( \hat{T} \) and \( \hat{V} \), respectively.
+In the following, we make the reasonable assumption that individual estimators from commuting observables remain uncorrelated when measured together.
 This allows us to group all the terms in \( \mathcal{V} \) since they can measured simultaneously, resulting in a drastic shot reduction.
-The variance of the total energy estimate can be expressed as
+The variance of the total-energy estimate can be expressed as

-where \( s_V \) is the shared number of measurements used to estimate all commuting terms, and \( s_\sigma \) is the number of measurements allocated individually to each non-commuting term.
+where \( s_V \) is the shared number of measurements used to estimate all commuting terms, and \( s_\sigma \) is the number of measurements allocated individually to each noncommuting term.

 The optimal allocation minimizing the total number of measurements under this constraint is given by

 where $\| \hat{H} \|_2^2$ denotes the Frobenius norm.